Waverly B. Woodson Jr.: Legacy

-Sergeant Major Chris Prosser of United States Army Forces Command presenting Woodson's widow Joann with Woodson's Bronze Star Medal and Combat Medic Badge in October 2023.
+Command Sergeant Major Chris Prosser of United States Army Forces Command presenting Woodson's widow Joann with Woodson's Bronze Star Medal and Combat Medic Badge in October 2023.

 Despite his acknowledged heroism, Woodson did not receive the Medal of Honor.
 This has been attributed to racial discrimination and to the National Personnel Records Center fire in 1973 that destroyed around 80% of the Army's personnel records.
 In September 2020, United States Senator Chris Van Hollen introduced bill S.4535: "A bill to authorize the President to award the Medal of Honor to Waverly B. Woodson, Jr., for acts of valor during World War II".
 An equivalent bill, H.R.8194, was also introduced in the United States House of Representatives by David Trone; the bill did not receive a vote.
 Woodson's widow Joann has announced that, if Woodson was posthumously awarded the Medal of Honor, she would donate it to the National Museum of African American History and Culture.
 In June 2021, Commanding General of the First United States Army Thomas S. James Jr. wrote in favor of Woodson receiving the Medal of Honor.
 In August 2020, Woodson was approved for the Combat Medical Badge; in October 2023, he was posthumously awarded the Combat Medical Badge (and formally presented with his Bronze Star Medal from 1945) in a ceremony at Arlington National Cemetery attended by his widow, family, and friends along with military personnel, including the retired United States Army lieutenant generals Stephen Twitty and Thomas S. James Jr. In June 2024, Senator Van Hollen announced that Woodson would posthumously be awarded the Distinguished Service Cross, the United States Army's second highest military decoration for soldiers who display extraordinary heroism in combat.
 The Cross was laid on Omaha Beach before being presented to Woodson's widow.